davidwaltre/picture-copy/README.md

 - Make prefix easier changeable by user

 ## Contributing
 If you'd like to contribute, feel free to do so!
 I am happy about every contribution to improve the program.
+For smaller contributions - please open an issue.